Rblock919/dot-files/README.md

-## Dot-file configurations for desktop and laptops
+## Dot-files for configurations on desktop and laptops

-## Current distros are Ubuntu, Arch & Manjaro
+## Current distros are Ubuntu, Arch & Pop-OS

-## Main technologies used are i3, polybar, urxvt, ncmpcpp, mpd, rofi, dunst & compton
+## Main technologies used are i3, polybar, urxvt, ncmpcpp, mpd, rofi, dunst & compton (picom)

-### Install urxvt perl extentions to ~/.urxvt/ext/
+### Copy urxvt perl extentions to ~/.urxvt/ext/